Some childhood toys we never expected to be in such high demand. Retro

 tamagotchi

-Tamagotchi were an insane craze that swept through the United Kingdom like a hot knife through butter.
 These little gems were the highlight of our simulation gaming in the school playgrounds.
-Showing off to our friends how old our pets were and how we have kept them alive.
+Showing off to our friends how old we can keep them alive for.

 Ebayers is currently looking for an average of £240!
 Dependant on whether you got a rare one or not, it can go for more or less.